NethServer/docs/administrator-manual/en/base_system2.rst

 3. generate a new code and copy it inside :guilabel:`Verification code` field, than click :guilabel:`Check code`
 4. if the verification code is correct, click on the :guilabel:`Save` button

+Two-factor authentication can be enabled for:

+- the new Server Manager
+- SSH when using username and password (access with public key will never require 2FA)

 Recovery codes
 --------------